 - Stir in the miso paste and serve.

-Please see the printable recipe card at the bottom of this blogpost for full instructions and also for Instant Pot and Thermomix Instructions.
+This is a summary only.
+Please see the printable recipe card at the bottom of this page for full instructions.
+Instant Pot and Thermomix instructions are also included in the recipe card.

 - Be careful with how much pasta you add.
 It may seem like a small amount in the recipe but you really don't want too much pasta as it will dilute the flavour.
 Remember it is a soup not a bowl of pasta so you don't want the pasta to take over the soup.
 It expands a lot in the soup so it's hard to gauge at first when you're throwing the dry pasta in.